Tortoise Wins by a Hare: Plot

 Bugs Bunny, determined to discern the true secret behind Cecil Turtle's previous victory, embarks on a quest for knowledge.
 Disguising himself as an elderly gentleman, Bugs confronts Cecil at his residence.
-Despite the turtle's immediate recognition of Bugs' ruse, he humorously entertains the inquiry, attributing his triumph to a fictitious "air-flow chassis" blueprint purportedly enhancing his aerodynamic efficiency.
+Despite the turtle's immediate recognition of Bugs' ruse, he humorously entertains the inquiry, attributing his triumph to a fictitious "air-flow chassis" blueprint purportedly enhancing his aerodynamic efficiency while also noting that the design of the rabbit is "all wrong" due to the air resistance applied on the long ears.
 Cecil further disparages rabbits as intellectually deficient, exacerbating Bugs' frustration.

-Undeterred by Cecil's taunts, Bugs endeavors to emulate his opponent's alleged advantage by constructing a similar shell for himself.
+Undeterred by Cecil's taunts, Bugs endeavors to emulate his opponent's alleged advantage by constructing a similar shell for himself and wearing a rubber cap to cover his ears.
 Concurrently, a betting frenzy ensues among the rabbit community, pledging unwavering support for Bugs' anticipated victory.
 However, confusion ensues during the race as Bugs assumes an early lead, prompting misguided attacks from the rabbit mob, mistakenly identifying Bugs as Cecil due to his new attire.
 Cecil exacerbates the chaos by masquerading as a rabbit, deceiving the mob and further hindering Bugs' progress.

 Despite these obstacles, Bugs demonstrates resilience and nearly secures victory until the rabbit mob intervenes, stalling his momentum and facilitating Cecil's triumph.
 Devastated by the unforeseen turn of events and the realization of inadvertently aiding Cecil's victory once again, Bugs relinquishes his facade, revealing his true identity.
 In utter shock at what they've done, the mobsters all shoot themselves in the head.